How much does a planning application cost?

 The fee associated with a planning application depends on the type and scale of the development.
 In England, for a typical householder application the cost is £206.

 Note, there are different fees for England and Wales.
-In Wales the cost of typical householder application is £190, while a Lawful Development Certificate is half the normal planning fee.
+In Wales the cost of a typical householder application is £190, while a Lawful Development Certificate is half the normal planning fee.
 Applications to planning authorities in Wales should be made on the Planning Applications Wales website.

 You can also use the Planning Portal's fee calculator to work out fees for different kinds of proposal.